- When should I apply for admission?

 Admission to RIT is competitive, but our admissions process is a personal one.
 International applications are considered on a rolling basis.
 However, it is best to apply well in advance of the semester you are interested in beginning your studies.
 It is recommended you apply:

-- by February 1 for fall semester (begins in mid-August)
+- by January 15 for fall semester (late August)

 Back to top